stijnwop/manureSystem/docs/PLACEABLES.md

 ##### Adding connector animations

-The connector types COUPLING and COUPLINGFERTILIZER support animation support for locking and opening the manure flow.
+The connector types COUPLING and COUPLINGFERTILIZER have animation support for locking and opening the manure flow.
 This is done over the AnimatedObjects entries.

-***For the sake of the tutorial I assume you know how to add AnimatedObject entries.***
+*****For the sake of the tutorial I assume you know how to add AnimatedObject entries.***

 For object animations the connector supports two entries:

 - lockAnimationIndex: `int` e.g. `1` this is the index of the animatedObject entry in the xml
-- manureFlowAnimationIndex: `int` e.g. `1` this is the index of the animatedObject entry in the xml
+- manureFlowAnimationIndex: `int` e.g. `1` this is the index of the animatedObject entry in the xml**

 For the example I added two simple animation entries that rotate a node on a given keyFrame.